-It is recommended to uss NCC to get the correct configuration lines, or to refer to sample configuration files.
+It is recommended to use Network Control Center to get the correct configuration lines, or to refer to sample configuration files.

 If your VAX/VMS system disk is configured for automatic TCP/IP startup and you use UCX, not loading an Ethernet adapter in the CHARON-VAX configuration can cause a VMS crash.
 The problem appears only if UCX is enabled while the networking device is missing.
 DECnet works correctly.